nekitmm/YOFO/README.md

 First, it is a good idea to set up Focus Settings in ML:

 * Follow focus should be set on **Follow Focus**.
-This will allow you to tweak your focuser position in the live mode by hitting left and rigt buttons on your camera's wheel (the one around Set button on the right of the screen in case of 6D).
+This will allow you to tweak your focuser position in the live mode by hitting left and right buttons on your camera's wheel (the one around Set button on the right of the screen in case of 6D).
 As you tweak the focus, the **Focus End Point** with show how many steps you went left or right using these buttons.
 This will help you to determine the focus point for your presets.
 * Here are my settings for Focus Settings Items:

 <br/>